ridhwaans/homehost/README.md

   api   : 'api.spotify.com/v1'
   key   : '<auth_token>'
 ```
-If you dont have keys, you can request API authentication from Spotify at https://beta.developer.spotify.com/documentation/web-api/, and TMDB at https://developers.themoviedb.org/3/getting-started/introduction
+If you dont have keys, you can request API authentication from Spotify at https://beta.developer.spotify.com/documentation/web-api/, and TMDb at https://developers.themoviedb.org/3/getting-started/introduction

 ## Naming conventions